selabhvl/dat250public/expassignments/expass6.md

 ### Experiment 2: Using an SPA component library (optional)

-Use a component library such as [Angular Material](https://material.angular.io/guide/getting-started) for your application of experiment 2.
+Use a component library such as [Angular Material](https://material.angular.io/guide/getting-started) and apply them to experiment 1.
 Try components such as [buttons](https://material.angular.io/components/button/overview), [inputs](https://material.angular.io/components/input/overview), [tabels](https://material.angular.io/components/table/overview) and [cards](https://material.angular.io/components/card/overview).
 The final application could look like this: